The Newman School: History

 The Newman School was founded as Newman Preparatory School in 1945, the centennial of John Henry Cardinal Newman's conversion to Roman Catholicism, by Dr. J. Harry Lynch and a group of Catholic laymen, for the purpose of providing college preparation to veterans returning from service to their country in World War II.
 Over the years, Newman Prep evolved into a co-educational, diploma-granting program, and eventually began to accept younger students into the ninth grade.
 During the 1960s, the school operated The Newman School for Boys as a separate four-year (grades nine through twelve) and then six-year (grades seven through twelve) college preparatory school.
 Walter J. Egan was head of the School for Boys during most of its existence.
-In 2020, Michael Schafer took over as head of school and has since attempted to expand the schools sports programs and boarding school.
+In 2020, Michael Schafer took over as head of school.
+Julie Porrazzo became head of school in July 2026.

 Now known as The Newman School, Newman provides a liberal arts education to a diverse group of approximately 250 American and international students.
 The student body is composed of students from the Greater Boston area with 50 percent of them coming from the city of Boston itself.
 International students come from Albania, Australia, Brazil, Canada, China, Croatia, Czech Republic, Denmark, Ethiopia, Germany, Greece, Hong Kong, India, Iran, Italy, Japan, Kazakhstan, Mexico, Russia, Scotland, South Korea, Spain, Switzerland, Thailand and Vietnam among other countries.
 In 2024, the school bought a new property on Newbury Street for $8.5 million.
-This property will serve as a dormitory from the 2025-26 academic year.
+This property will serve as a dormitory from the 2025–26 academic year.

 Academics

 In addition to a traditional curriculum, The Newman School offers an International Baccalaureate Diploma Programme that students may take advantage of in their junior and senior years.
-The school also offers the IB Middle Years Programme for grades 7-10, and the IB Diploma Programme for grades 11-12.
+The school also offers the IB Middle Years Programme for grades 7–10, and the IB Diploma Programme for grades 11–12.